Developer-Linus/Digital_Learning_Resources_Management_API/README.md

 - **Migrations not applied properly**
   - Try `python manage.py makemigrations` followed by `python manage.py migrate`.

-### API Endpoints
+### 4.0.
+API Endpoints

 - The API endpoints are documented using Swagger UI, which provides an interactive and easily accessible way to explore the available endpoints.
-You can access the Swagger UI documentation at http://localhost:8000/swagger/.
+You can access the Swagger UI documentation at http://localhost:8000/.

-### Request and Response Formats
- Describe the formats used for API requests and responses, including any required headers, query parameters, or body data.

-### Error Handling
+### 5.0.
+Error Handling

 The API uses a custom error handling approach to provide informative error responses.
 The following error responses are used:

 * **400 Bad Request**: Returned when the request data is invalid or cannot be processed.
 Examples of 400 errors include: